pandas-dev/pandas/doc/source/io.rst

 HDF5 (PyTables)
 ---------------

-``HDFStore`` is a dict-like object which reads and writes pandas to the high performance HDF5 format using the excellent `PyTables
+``HDFStore`` is a dict-like object which reads and writes pandas using the high performance HDF5 format using the excellent `PyTables
 <http://www.pytables.org/>`__ library.

 .. ipython:: python